Inari One: Local racing (1986–1988)

 Inari One made his racing debut at Ohi Racecourse on 9 December 1986, where he won by four lengths.
 He was scratched from a schedule appearance in a New Year's race, but saw a highly successful 1987 season.
 Though he was not entered in to the Haneda Hai or Tokyo Derby, the original goals for him in Spring, he won all races he participated in that year for 8 consecutive victories.
 This included a victory in the Tokyo Okan Sho in fall, which was his first major race victory.
 In December, he took victory in the Tokyowan Cup, a race that had been newly promoted to a graded stakes event.

 Inari One's four-year-old season began with the Kinpai in March 1988, but with poor weather conditions, he struggled and only managed to finish third.
 Wet weather at his next race, the Teio Sho, resulted in an even worse showing, with Inari One only managing seventh.
 During the summer, some plans were made to run Inari One in the Japan Cup by way of participating in the Sankei Sho All Comers, but he was not selected to run in the All Comers, and continued to participate in races at Ohi.
 Inari One's next races - the Kanto Hai in August and the Tokyo Kinen in November, also resulted in loses, with fifth and third-place results respectively.
 In late November, he was invited to participate in the Zennippon Thoroughbred Cup at Kasamatsu Racecourse, where he finished second.

 At the end of 1988, Inari One was entered in to the Tokyo Daishōten.
 Prior to the race, it was announced that if Inari One took victory, he would be transferred to national level racing, with a goal of running the Tenno Sho in spring.
-Entering the race, he was the third favorite, behind Aeroplane, who had one his last six starts.
+Entering the race, he was the third favorite, behind Aeroplane, who had won his last six starts.
 In the race, Inari One benefited from a slow pace and was able to pull ahead in the final straight to take victory by 1/2 length over second-favorite Aranas Monta.
 After the race, Inari One's owner reiterated plans to move to national racing, adding the Takarazuka Kinen as a second goal for the horse.
 In January 1989, Inari One was de-registered for Ohi Racecourse and registered for national racing.
 He was also transferred to the stables of Kiyoshi Suzuki at the Miho Training Center for Suzuki to be his new trainer, while Fumio Fukunaga retained an advisory role.